In this article, you learn what is Cochran boiler? And its parts, working principles, applications, advantages, and disadvantages of Cochran boiler.

 What is Cochran Boiler?

 The Cochran boiler consists of an external cylindrical shell and a firebox.
-The shell and firebox are both hemispherical, the hemispherical crown of the boiler shell gives maximum space and strength to withstand the pressure of steam inside the boiler.
+The shell and firebox are both hemispherical.
+The hemispherical crown of the boiler shell gives maximum space and strength to withstand the pressure of steam inside the boiler.
 The hemispherical crown of the firebox is also advantageous for resisting intense heat.

 The firebox and a combustion chamber are attached through a short pipe.
 The flue gases from the combustion chamber flow to the smokebox through a number of tubes.
 The gases from the smokebox escape to the atmosphere through the chimney.
 The combustion chamber is lined with firebricks to withstand intense heat.

 A manhole near the top of the crown on the shell is provided for cleaning.
-At the bottom of the firebox, there is a grate and the coal is fed in through the fire hole, which is kept closed by a fire door.
+At the bottom of the firebox, there is a grate, and the coal is fed in through the fire hole, which is kept closed by a fire door.

-Rea: Steam Boilers: Parts, Types, Advantages, Application.
+You might want to read about: Steam Boilers: Parts, Types, Advantages, Application.

 Parts of a Cochran Boiler